alphardex/kokomi.js/README.md

 First you should add `kokomi.Viewer`, which automatically adds proper camera and orbitControls to your scene.

-Then load your image asset with `kokomi.AssetManager`, and after this, you can use `kokomi.ImagePanorama` to get the panorama scene.
+Then load your image asset with `kokomi.AssetManager`.
+After this, you can use `kokomi.ImagePanorama` to get the panorama scene and add it to the viewer.

 ```ts
 import panoramaImage from "./assets/textures/field.jpg?url";